Bruce Karatz: Philanthropic activities

 Karatz agreed to make KB Home the builder for an episode of ABC’s Extreme Makeover Home Edition after listening to a pitch from employees.
 The show featured a family headed by a single mother, Patricia Broadbent, who had been diagnosed with lung cancer and had seven children.
-Six of the children were adopted, three of those born with HIV.
+Six of the children were adopted, and three of them were born with HIV.

-Ms. Broadbent is a longtime children’s advocate, former social worker and an internationally recognized AIDS activist.
+Ms. Broadbent is a longtime children’s advocate, former social worker, and an internationally recognized AIDS activist.

 Rather than remodel the family’s home, Karatz decided to raze it and build a 3200 sqft home in 48 hours.
 Hundreds of workers and KB Home demolished the Broadbents’ 1450 sqft cinderblock house while Ms. Broadbent and three of her daughters were on vacation.
-In the closing moments of the episode, Karatz tore up the family’s mortgage, promised to pay off the entire loan on their behalf and said they’d never have to worry about making those payments again.
+In the closing moments of the episode, Karatz tore up the family’s mortgage, promised to pay off the entire loan on their behalf, and said they’d never have to worry about making those payments again.

 In 2007, Karatz founded the Keep Your Home Foundation to support people in California facing foreclosures as a result of the mortgage crisis.
 Keep Your Home Foundation supports a clearinghouse website to provide information to homeowners facing foreclosure.

-From May 2010 to August 2011, Karatz worked as a full-time volunteer with the non-profit, HomeBoy Industries, which provides a second chance to formerly incarcerated gang members by training them to re-enter society.
-Today, Karatz is a member of the Homeboy Industries’ Board of Trustees and serves as a board member of Phoenix House, a non-profit leader in substance abuse treatment.
-He is also chairman of the Bruce Karatz Family Foundation.
+From May 2010 to August 2011, Karatz worked as a full-time volunteer with the non-profit, HomeBoy Industries, which provides a second chance to formerly incarcerated gang members by training them to reenter society.
+Today, Karatz is a member of the Homeboy Industries’ Board of Trustees.